 The idea that we are all supposed to be somewhere but are likely not there yet, influences how we think of our identities.

 In a bright red dress, Sarain Fox walked onto the mainstage last.
 Of Anishinaabe lineage, Sarain is recognizable from Rise or Cut-Off on VICELAND, or APTN’s Future History.

 Omitting who she is as a public figure in the media, she chose to open her talk with an introduction of herself in her language, Ojibway, just sharing her name, who claims her, and what her roles and responsibilities are within her community.

 “Language ties us to our land,” she stated.
 “When you honour who you are and where you come from, you tell your truth.”

 When you talk about yourself, do you honour your truth?
 Who are you?
 Who will you be?

-——— Written by Troy Aharonian, Coordinator, NATIONAL Public Relations, and Rachel Lee, former Coordinator, NATIONAL Public Relations
+——— Rachel Lee is a former Coordinator, NATIONAL Public Relations

 ——— Troy Aharonian is a former Senior Consultant at NATIONAL Public Relations